orsonteodoro/gcf2/README.md

 production version of the library (depending on if steps 20-21 will not be performed) but install the designed to fail fuzzed one.

-After step 6, it's recommended to re-build at least the highest slot of the clang toolchain only if clang hasn't been built against the latest gcc and glibc yet.
+After step 6, it's recommended to re-build at least the highest installed slot of the clang toolchain only if clang hasn't been built against the latest gcc and glibc yet.
 This is because LLVM references gcc and glibc packages in ldd for some reason.

 Step 7 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build